Saratoga Springs Paternity Lawyer

 Initiating a Paternity Case

-A party may file a paternity action for no fee in New York Family Court in the county where either that party or the alleged father resides.
+Anyone in Saratoga Springs may file a paternity action for no fee in the county where either that party or the alleged father resides.
 Any of the following parties may file to establish paternity:

 - The child’s mother